Why is business funding for women still an issue?

 Venture capital (VC) or angel investors

-VC firms give money to startups, small businesses, or entrepreneurs in exchange for equity in the startup, small business, or entrepreneur’s future ventures.
+VC firms are private organizations that give money to startups, small businesses, or entrepreneurs in exchange for equity in the startup, small business, or entrepreneur’s future ventures.
 It’s important to note that if you hand over a majority stake in your business to a VC firm, you lose control of your business.

 Angel investors are high net-worth individuals, often entrepreneurs like yourself.
-They offer financial assistance in exchange for equity, but don't necessarily have to sit on your board of directors.
+They offer financial assistance and resources in exchange for equity but don't necessarily have to sit on your board of directors.

-There are similarities to both, for instance, they look for competitive products with wide-ranging market potential, and for good reason.
-If you were to invest in someone else’s business, wouldn’t you want to make sure it’s highly-profitable and scalable so you make more money back?
+There are similarities to both, for instance, they look for competitive products with wide-ranging market potential.
+If you were to invest in someone else’s business, wouldn’t you want to make sure it’s highly profitable and scalable so you make more money back?

 - Investors take on any losses themselves.

-- Access capital that could skyrocket your success.
+- Access to working capital could skyrocket your success.

 - Need to pay out profits to investors.